kaiyan910/PokemonGoSP/README.md

 Android application to show all spawn point as a overlay

 ### Note
-1. Besause of the performance issue spawnpoint only show under zoom level > 16
+1. Due to performance issue spawn points only show when zoom level >= 16
 2. Long press the map will create a 200m range circle (i.e. your sight in game)
-3. press the bottom right button to open the overlay, it will close when you open the app again (maybe add a drag to remove function later, maybe...)
+3. Press the bottom-right button to open the overlay, it will close when you open the app again (maybe add a drag to remove function later, maybe...)
+4. Semi-transparent marker means the spawn point will spawn within 5 minutes

 ### Support Location
 **Hong Kong**